Democrats, trying everything, fail to derail Amy Coney Barrett confirmation

 Senate Democrats were stuck.

-There was never much Democrats could do to sidetrack the nomination of Amy Coney Barrett for the Supreme Court.
+There was never much they could do to sidetrack the nomination of Amy Coney Barrett for the Supreme Court.

 They could complain about the process, contending Republicans went back on their word.